...

 Temperature Control

 Temperature fluctuations impact material behavior.
-CNC environments maintain strict temperature control.
+CNC machining tolerance environments maintain strict temperature control.
 Metals expand or contract with temperature changes.

 This can affect tolerances drastically.
 Temperature-controlled environments counter these effects.
 Consistent ambient conditions are critical for achieving desired results.